Overcoming the Battery Obstacle to Ubiquitous Sensing — Finally

 Let’s think through one of the implications of IBM’s trillion-device forecast.
 That’s a trillion batteries needed to keep those trillion IoT sensors collecting, analyzing, and sending data.

 Even if we assume the paper’s authors are correct in their prediction, and the industry eventually achieves its goal of a 10-year lifespan for the average IoT battery, guess how many batteries would need to be replaced every day in a trillion-device world?
 The answer: 273,972,603.
-Even worse, if industry falls short of that goal and delivers only a two-year battery lifespan, that means every person on the planet (all 7.4 billion) is changing a battery every five days.
+Even worse, if industry falls short of that goal and delivers only a two-year lifespan, that means every person on the planet (all 7.4 billion) is changing a battery every five days.

 Impractical to Maintain